Find Affordable College Courses

 Read full report on Applied Mathematics at Towson University

-The in-demand master’s degree programs at University of Maryland - Baltimore County helped the school earn the #4 place on this year’s ranking of the most popular applied mathematics schools in Maryland.
-Located in the suburb of Baltimore, UMBC is a public college with a fairly large student population.
+Out of the 5 schools in Maryland that were part of this year’s ranking, University of Maryland - Baltimore County landed the # 4 spot on the list.
+Located in the large suburb of Baltimore, UMBC is a public college with a fairly large student population.

 Women make up 50% of the applied math majors at the school.